Security

 The Search Encrypt website

-How Search Encrypt gets onto your Mac
+How Search Encrypt hijacks your browser on Mac

 What happens when you have the Search Encrypt extension installed?